 The Christmas cactus blooms usually right around Christmas time, hence its festive name.
-This cactus grows its stems upward at first and they later droop down over the edges of the pot as they grow longer.
+The best cactus for indoors around the holidays perhaps, this cactus grows its stems upward at first and they later droop down over the edges of the pot as they grow longer.
 It does not have any spines or true leaves but the stems grow as flat, leaf-like segments in long, trailing tendrils.
 When it’s time for these guys to bloom, they produce trumpet shaped flowers that may be pink or red but could be seen as a variety of different colors in the many different cultivars of this plant.

 Easter Cactus (Hatiora gaertneri)

 The Easter cactus, or whitsun cactus, is a native of Brazil.
 Their flattened, segmented stems grow very similar to the Christmas cactus and they too begin to droop and trail and they grow longer.
 The flowers of this cacti are often a deep red and open up into a funnel shape when they bloom in the late winter or early spring.